DataDog/dd-sdk-flutter/packages/datadog_flutter_plugin/doc/rum/error_tracking.md

 By uploading your .dSYM file to Datadog, you gain access to the file path and line number of each frame in an error's related stack trace.

-Once your application crashes and you restart the application, the iOS SDK uploads a crash report to Datadog.
+Once your application crashes and you restart the application, the Datadog iOS SDK uploads a crash report to Datadog.

-You can use the command line tool [@datadog/datadog-ci][5] to upload your dSYM file.
-By default, Flutter will put these dSYMs in `./build/ios/archive/Runner.xcarchive/dSYMs`.
+You can use the [@datadog/datadog-ci][4] command line tool to upload your dSYM file.
+By default, Flutter adds these dSYM files in `./build/ios/archive/Runner.xcarchive/dSYMs`.
 After building your application with `flutter build ipa`, run the following shell command to upload your dSYMs to Datadog:

 ```sh
 export DATADOG_API_KEY="<API KEY>"